esotericpig/senpi/README.md

 The "senpi" name comes from seeing a funny "Notice me, Senpai" meme with the pi symbol.

+**Note:** This project is currently in development on v0.6.4.
+The first working version will be v1.0.0.

 ## TOC
 - [Setup](#setup)
 - [Setup Notes](#setup-notes)